cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/LIME/MOOC.md

 The left third, while created by the LIME package, is not XAI.
 The visualization simply illustrates the black box model’s prediction which LIME is attempting to explain.
 The table could be read as “The black box model is 28% confident that the student of interest will not complete the course $\implies$ The black box model is 72% confident that the student of interest will complete the course.”

-The right third, displays the feature values of the input which LIME is attempting to explain.
-LIME believes orange features encourage the black box model to predict that the student will not complete the course.
+The right third displays the feature values of the input which LIME is attempting to explain.
+LIME believes orange features encourage the black box model to predict that the student will complete the course.
 Similarly, LIME explains that blue features pushed the black box model to conclude that the student would not complete the course.
 The higher in the table the greater the contribution to the final prediction.
 The first row of this table could be read as “Because the number of events the student of interest has participated in is 32,296, the black box model is more confident that the student will complete the course.”

 The center visual displays the relative importance of each feature and why a feature provides a positive or negative contribution to the final prediction.
 The larger the bars, the more important the feature is in the final decision.
-Each bar is accompanied with a rule.
+Each bar is accompanied by a rule.
 The rule explains how/why the feature value contributes to the final prediction.
 The first line could be read as “Because the student of interest has completed more than 203 events, the model is substantially more confident that the student will complete the course.”

 ### LIME Output used in User Study